Andrew Benintendi Player Props: White Sox vs. Twins

-The Chicago White Sox and Andrew Benintendi, who went 0-for-0 last time in action, take on Joe Ryan and the Minnesota Twins at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (hitting .286 in his past 10 games, with a double, four walks and two RBI), battle starting pitcher Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

+He had a one-hit performance in his previous game (1-for-5) against the Twins.

 Andrew Benintendi Game Info & Props vs. the Twins